SteelCodeTeam/Metallics-Arts/README.md

 <br>

 ## **About us 🙋**
-We are a small team of 3 people: 2 developers and 1 designer.
+We are a small team of 3 people: 3 developers and 1 designer.
 We did all the code and all the textures.
 We also got help from the community of "El Club De Las Tormentas".
 We recommend his YT and Twitch channel!

-We are RuDaHee, TobibusFate and Farck!
+We are RuDaHee, TobibusFate, Sregio03 and Farck!
 You can get our contact in the final notes section.

 We made the mod for the community's mistborn-oriented server (of which we are moderators haha), and also  contribute our work to anyone who wants to enjoy the mod.